 y <- ts(c(123,39,78,52,110), start=2012)

-It is assumed that you have annual data, with one observation per year, so you only need to provide the starting year.
+If you have annual data, with one observation per year, you only need to provide the starting year (or the ending year).

 For observations that are more frequent than once per year, you simply add a

 frequency argument.
 For example, if your monthly data is already stored as a numerical vector

 z, then it can be converted to a

 Almost all of the data used in this book is already stored as

 ts objects.
 But if you want to work with your own data, you will need to use the

 ts function before proceeding with the analysis.

 The “frequency” is the number of observations before the seasonal pattern repeats.1 When using the

 ts() function in R, the following choices should be used.